Quality Record Pressings

 Quality Record Pressings is a vinyl record pressing plant launched by music entrepreneur Chad Kassem in Salina, Kansas, United States in 2011.
 QRP sought to improve premier audiophile pressings, introducing innovations never before tried in the record pressing industry.

 Company history

 Quality Record Pressings was born out of parent company Acoustic Sounds, Inc. Kassem started Acoustic Sounds in 1986 as a mail-order business specializing in the sale of audiophile vinyl LPs, SACDs, DVD-Audios, high-quality CDs and high-end stereo equipment.
 Acoustic Sounds sister business, Analogue Productions, reissues choice jazz, blues, classical and folk recordings.
 Analogue Productions now has more than 450 titles in print.
 By launching his own vinyl pressing plant, Kassem sought to end increasing delays in getting his records pressed, both reissues as well as those from authentic and legendary living blues artists recording on Kassem's APO (Analogue Productions Originals) record label.
 Kassem also sought to raise the quality of LP production by investing in innovative pressing technology.

+As of 2026, Quality Record Pressings has a strict minimum of 1,000 LPs or LP sets per order.